msande231/msande231.github.io/project.markdown

 ## Submission instructions

-*Note that these are different from Assignment submission instructions!*

 For the *Proposal* and *Presentation*, we only ask that a PDF be uploaded to Gradescope.

 For the *Project Report*, we ask that all project files (code and data) be uploaded to Canvas as a .zip file, and the report PDF be uploaded to Gradescope.